-Red Sox-Rays Betting Preview, Prediction, How to watch
+Red Sox-Rays Betting Preview, Prediction, How to Watch

-The Boston Red Sox take on the Tampa Bay Rays in an American League Central matchup.
-This game will continue our MLB odds series with a Red Sox-Rays prediction and pick.
-We will also let you know how to watch the game.
+The Boston Red Sox (5-6) take on the Tampa Bay Rays (11-0) in an American League East matchup.
+Check out our MLB odds series as we hand out a Red Sox-Rays prediction and pick while letting you know how to watch.

-The Red Sox expected to be off to a better start through the first 10 games.
-However, without Xander Bogaerts, Nathan Eovaldi and the injury to Trevor Story, the Red Sox have been off to a tough start.
-Boston has just suffered another injury on their team.
-Adam Duvall fractured his wrist during a game recently.
-Garrett Whitlock will get the start on Tuesday night as the Red Sox look to even the series.
+Game one of the series was a close fought 1-0 victory in favor of Tampa Bay.
+Rays’ pitching gave up just three hits on the night and struck out 10.
+Red Sox pitching gave up five hits on the night and struck out seven.
+The only run of the game was scored in the bottom of the eighth inning when Brandon Lowe crushed a home run off of Josh Winckowski.

-The Rays are off to one of the best starts in modern baseball history.
-They are top of the league in both hitting and pitching.
-Tampa Bay is getting production from everyone in the lineup and pitching staff, leading them to a 10-0 start.
-The Red Sox are the first good team they have faced this season and a win Tuesday would give the Rays their fourth straight series win.
+Game two featured a little more scoring.
+The Rays received a fantastic performance from their starting pitcher, Shane Mclanahan.
+He went five innings and allowed one run on two hits while striking out nine.
+Offensively, the Rays hit four home runs in the 7-2 win.
+One of those came from Brandon Lowe, making it his fourth straight game with a home run.

 Here are the Red Sox-Rays MLB odds, courtesy of FanDuel.